 On my way here I was listening to an episode of the Tony Robbins podcast featuring Chris Kresser, one of the most influential names in health and wellness.
 The conversation dove into how the modern medical system is not helping mitigate the continued rise of chronic illness in America and why health coaches are necessary for the future of medical care.

-1 in two Americans has a chronic illness including diabetes, cardiovascular disease and obesity and 1 in 4 Americans has multiple chronic illness.
+1 in two Americans has a chronic illness including diabetes, cardiovascular disease and 1 in 4 Americans has multiple chronic illness.
 What is even a harder pill to swallow than those statistic is that these illness are predominantly related to lifestyle, behavioral patterns and environment.

 They are less likely to be generic or hereditary.
 According to a study published last year an estimated 85% of chronic disease is a result of factors other than genetics.